it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ### Install the Latest Stable Version of Any Security-Related Updates on All Network Devices

-[Process, remove?]

 Install the latest stable version of any security-related updates on all network devices.
+Latest refers to all updates which were available prior to the internal product testing of the product.

 > Ensure that you are monitoring for updates and applying them as you are able.
 This may require a plan to make updates prior to sensitive election dates.